 Those people on Facebook who constantly share angry political articles or dramatic updates....UNFOLLOW.
 They won't even know because you haven't unfriended them, but you won't see their rants in your feed anymore.

-The news stations on TV that like to highlight everything going wrong in the world instead of all the doors that were held today for others, for all the smiles given to strangers, for all the cars who let each other in on the roads, for all the coffees paid for by the cars at the front of the lines…TURN THEM OFF.
+The media that likes to highlight everything going wrong in the world instead of all the doors that were held today for others, all the smiles given to strangers, all the cars who let each other in on the roads, all the coffees paid for by the person ahead in line...TURN THE MEDIA OFF.

 Those people in your real life who love to complain, who like to make themselves or you a victim...WALK AWAY.